 Chinnamasta Temple lies on the blank of the Bhairavi River, surrounded by natural beauty.
-The Temple is dedicated to Goddess Chinnamasta, considered one of the 10 Mahavidyas in Hinduism.
-The main Statue of the goddess Chinnamasta is shown holding her own head served in one hand and a scimitar in the other hand.
+The Temple dedicates itself to Goddess Chinnamasta, revered as one of the 10 Mahavidyas in Hinduism.
+The main statue of the goddess Chinnamasta depicts her holding her severed head in one hand and a scimitar in the other.
 The Temple also includes other idols like Kali and Ashtabhuja Durga.

-- Location:- The Chinnamasta Temple is located in the Ramgarh District, 80 km from Ranchi.
+- Location:- The Chinnamasta Temple is in the Ramgarh District, approximately 80 km from Ranchi.

 #4 Sri Sri Kalika Maharani Temple

-Sri Sri Kalika Maharani temple is situated in the Bokra Steel city in Jharkhand.
-This Temple is dedicated to Goddess Kali, who is known as the destroyer of evil and the protector of the universe.
-The Statue of lord shiva and lord hanuman are also present in the temple complex.
+Situated in the Bokaro Steel City in Jharkhand, the Sri Sri Kalika Maharani temple is dedicated to Goddess Kali, who is revered as the destroyer of evil and the protector of the universe.
+The temple complex also houses the statues of Lord Shiva and Lord Hanuman.

-- Location:- The Sri Sri Kalika Maharani Temple is around 120 km from Ranchi.
+- Location: The Sri Kalika Maharani Temple is around 120 km from Ranchi.
 It is a must-visit site in Jharkhand.

 - Best Attractions:- The Temple’s main attraction is the 10 feet tall Statue of Goddess Kali, which people made of black stone.
-The Sri Sri Kalika Maharani Temple is a famous destination for visitors and devotees, especially during the Navratri festival, when the Temple is beautifully decorated with lights and flowers.
+The Sri Sri Kalika Maharani Temple attracts numerous visitors and devotees, particularly during the Navratri festival when the Temple is adorned with exquisite decorations of lights and flowers.